-- paper-based records and portable electronic devices, such as laptops and hard drives, that contain personal data are kept securely when not in use - confidential paper records will not be left unattended or in clear view anywhere with general access or left anywhere else where access to them can be gained by unauthorised persons e.g. confidential documents left on a photocopier - Where data is saved on removable storage or a portable device, the device will be kept in a locked filing cabinet, drawer or safe when not in use - Computers/laptops should be screen-locked when they are not in use - passwords, which are complex, are used to access school computers, laptops and other electronic devices - employees and where applicable, pupils are reminded to change their passwords at regular intervals - All electronic devices are password-protected to protect the information on the device in case of theft - USB devices used by staff must be issued by ELAN and encrypted - employees or governors who store personal information on their personal devices are expected to follow the same security procedures as for ELAN-owned equipment - Where we need to share personal data with a third party, we carry out due diligence and take reasonable steps to ensure it is stored securely and adequately protected - emails containing sensitive or confidential information are password-protected if there are unsecure servers between the sender and the recipient - circular emails to parents are sent blind carbon copy (bcc), so email addresses are not disclosed to other recipients - where personal information that could be considered private or confidential is taken off the premises, either in electronic or paper format, employees will take extra care to follow the same procedures for security, e.g. keeping devices under lock and key.
-The person taking the information from ELAN premises accepts full responsibility for the security of the data which should be returned to ELAN as soon as practicable - before sharing data, all staff members will ensure: - o they are allowed to share it - that adequate security is in place to protect it - \circ $\,$ who will receive the data that has been outlined in a privacy notice
+- paper-based records and portable electronic devices, such as laptops and hard drives, that contain personal data are kept securely when not in use - confidential paper records will not be left unattended or in clear view anywhere with general access or left anywhere else where access to them can be gained by unauthorised persons e.g. confidential documents left on a photocopier - Where data is saved on removable storage or a portable device, the device will be kept in a locked filing cabinet, drawer or safe when not in use - Computers/laptops should be screen-locked when they are not in use (if not automatically locked) - The use of Teams is encouraged for file sharing and storage within the organisation.
+This allows for monitoring of team memberships and access rights. - passwords, which are complex, are used to access school computers, laptops and other electronic devices - employees and where applicable, pupils are reminded to change their passwords at regular intervals - All electronic devices are password-protected to protect the information on the device in case of theft - USB devices used by staff must be issued by ELAN and encrypted - employees or governors who store personal information on their personal devices are expected to follow the same security procedures as for ELAN-owned equipment - Where we need to share personal data with a third party, we carry out due diligence and take reasonable steps to ensure it is stored securely and adequately protected - Documents in emails containing sensitive or confidential information are passwordprotected if there are unsecure servers between the sender and the recipient.
+Sensitive or confidential information should not be shared in the body of an email.

-- under no circumstances should visitors be allowed access to confidential or personal information.
+- circular emails to parents are sent blind carbon copy (bcc), so email addresses are not disclosed to other recipients - where personal information that could be considered private or confidential is taken off the premises, either in electronic or paper format, employees will take extra care to follow the same procedures for security, e.g. keeping devices under lock and key.
+The person taking the information from ELAN premises accepts full responsibility for the security of the data which should be returned to ELAN as soon as practicable - before sharing data, all staff members will ensure: - o they are allowed to share it - that adequate security is in place to protect it - o who will receive the data that has been outlined in a privacy notice - under no circumstances should visitors be allowed access to confidential or personal information.
 Visitors to areas of the schools or other ELAN locations containing sensitive information must be supervised at all times - the physical security of ELAN's buildings and storage systems, and access to them, is reviewed regularly and formally on an annual basis.
 If an increased risk in vandalism/burglary/theft is identified, extra measures to secure data storage will be put in place